-Factor scores of the varimax rotated factors were used in a second analysis to estimate the relative importance of the image dimensions for explaining the respondents' stated intentions to work as a seafarer.
-This was done by estimating beta coefficients using factor scores as independent variables in a linear regression analysis with measures of career intentions as dependent variables.
+Factor scores of the varimax rotated factors were used in a second analysis to estimate therelative importance of the image dimensions for explaining the respondents' stated intentionsDate: May 2013]TP 1.2.1Page 12 of 52 to work as a seafarer and their attitudes to shipping.
+This was done by estimating beta coefficients using factor scores as independent variables in a linear regression analysis with measures of career intentions and attitudes as dependent variables.
 The advantage of this method is that the image dimensions represented by factor scores are orthogonal, given the factor extraction methods we used.
 This minimizes the multicollinearity problem of multiple regression (e.g. see Aigner, 1971, p.73; Hair et al., 1995, p.400; or Gujarati and Porter, 2009, p.157).